What is middleware?

-At Omnitude we are creating a blockchain middleware platform that enables enterprises to ‘plug’ in systems quickly and easily
+At Omnitude we are creating a hybrid blockchain middleware platform that enables enterprises to ‘plug’ in systems quickly and easily

-At Omnitude we are creating a blockchain middleware platform that enables enterprises to ‘plug’ in systems quickly and easily, and then press ‘play’, confident that the data being transmitted is trusted and secure.
+At Omnitude we are creating a hybrid blockchain middleware platform that enables enterprises to ‘plug’ in systems quickly and easily, and then press ‘play’, confident that the data being transmitted is trusted and secure.
 Leaving businesses the time to focus on the bigger picture, this all happens without the need to replace current systems.

 Blockchain and middleware is a match made in heaven.